codeforpdx/PASS/docs/README.md

 You can find more information on its configuration on the project's [github](https://github.com/CommunitySolidServer/CommunitySolidServer#configuring-the-server).

-Latest version of this build require users to login to their Pod through [https://opencommons.net](https://opencommons.net)
+Latest version of this build allows for any Solid provider.
+However, it is recommended users to login through [https://solidcommunity.net](https://solidcommunity.net) or [https://opencommons.net](https://opencommons.net) if testing on a live Solid server or `localhost:3000` if testing in a local dev environment while it's still being worked on.